rodolfocarobene/arxivbot/README.md

 - The bot fetches papers daily at the specified time (`TIME` variable in the script).
-- Papers fetched will be from the current day.
+- Papers fetched will be from the current day if `today` is set to True.
 - Make sure to set up appropriate permissions for the bot in your Discord server.